simonlindgren/tensorflow-gpu-jupyter/README.md

 You are likely to get a response similar to: `Unable to find image 'nvidia/cuda:11.0-base' locally`.
 Then just wait (takes some time), for an image to be pulled and installed.

-When the test command above gives the same output as a simple `nvidia-smi`, we are good to go.
+When the test command above gives the same output as a simple `nvidia-smi` (without docker), things are correctly set up.

 #### Running Docker images